ARMmbed/mbed_OS_API_Docs/docs/Digital_IO/PwmOut.md

+# PwmOut

 The PwmOut interface is used to control the frequency and mark-space ratio of a digital pulse train.

 ## Hello World!

-This code example uses the default period of 0.020s and ramps the duty cycle from 0% to 100% in incriments of 10%. <repo code="" file="" main.cpp="" mbed="" pwmout_helloworld="" teams="" tip="">
+This code example uses the default period of 0.020s and ramps the duty cycle from 0% to 100% in incriments of 10%.

+** MISSING **

 ## API